 We made an offer and were excited to have it accepted.
 We spent the next several weeks dreaming, budgeting and planning.
 It was all coming together.

 Tears and disheartened spirits led us to question the future of Stable Days.
 “What are we going to do?”
 “Where are we going to run this program?”
 We found ourselves crying out to God, seeking his comfort and direction.
 We had been convinced that this property was God’s provision and losing it was tough.
 We couldn’t believe that the ‘dump’ in Buxton would not be ours.

 “Sorrows may last for the night, but joy comes with the morning.”
 Psalm 30:5

-Steve, the new owner, had been asked to sell a multitude of times and for whatever his reasons were, he was not interested.
+Steve, the new owner, had been asked to sell the old Riverbend a multitude of times and for whatever his reasons were, he was not interested.
 We spoke with him at length about our mission and our desire to build a place where children, families and horses would learn from each other.
 Where they could look for and find hope and choose to love and be loved unconditionally.
-Steve was in!